ashwkun/BOXBOXBOX-F1/README.md

 ## 📄 License

-This project is licensed under the **MIT License** — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **GNU General Public License v3.0** — see the [LICENSE](LICENSE) file for details.

+**Key Terms:**
+- ✅ You may use, modify, and distribute this software
+- ✅ Any derivative work **must also be open source** under GPL v3
+- ✅ You must disclose the source code of any modifications
+- ⚠️ No warranty is provided

 ---

 ## ⚖️ Legal Disclaimer

+> [!IMPORTANT]
 > **BOX·BOX·BOX** is an **unofficial, fan-made application** and is **not affiliated with, endorsed by, or connected to** Formula 1, Formula One Management, Formula One Licensing B.V., or any F1 teams, drivers, or sponsors.

->
+> [!WARNING]
 > **F1**, **FORMULA ONE**, **FORMULA 1**, **FIA FORMULA ONE WORLD CHAMPIONSHIP**, **GRAND PRIX**, and related marks are trademarks of **Formula One Licensing B.V.**

->
-> All team logos, driver images, circuit layouts, and other F1-related media used in this app are the property of their respective owners and are used here solely for **identification and informational purposes** under fair use principles.
->
-> This app is provided **free of charge** and is not monetized in any way.
-It is a non-commercial, open-source project created by a fan, for fans.
+### Content Attribution

+This application aggregates publicly available content from various sources including:
+- Formula 1 official media and data feeds
+- Instagram posts from F1 teams, drivers, and fan accounts
+- YouTube videos from F1 channels and creators
+- Reddit posts from r/formula1
+- News articles from F1 publications
+- Race data from public APIs (Ergast, OpenF1)

+**All content remains the property of their respective copyright holders.** This app:
+- Does **not claim ownership** of any third-party content
+- Uses content solely for **informational and educational purposes**
+- Generates **no commercial gain or revenue** whatsoever
+- Is provided **completely free of charge** with no monetization
+- Is a **non-profit, open-source** fan project

+Users of this app are responsible for complying with the Terms of Service of content providers (Instagram, YouTube, Reddit, etc.) when accessing their content through this application.

 ---